How Often to Change Your Oil? 2025

 Your Car’s Age and Condition

 For older cars, especially those with higher mileage that might be using conventional oil, sticking to a diligent schedule (or even slightly more frequent changes) can be beneficial in preserving engine health.
-If you notice oil leaks or your car seems to be consuming oil, it’s definitely something to discuss with your mechanic at CPR 4 Your Car.
+If you notice oil leaks or your car seems to be consuming oil, it’s worth having Nick take a look.
+Not sure what your car actually needs?
+Nick can sort out the right oil change and maintenance schedule in North Canton for how you actually drive, no guessing, no upsell.

 Oil Life Monitoring Systems (OLMS)